Bible Chapter Summary

 Psalms 32:10-11

-“Many sorrows shall be to the wicked: but he that trusteth in the LORD, mercy shall compass him about.”
+“Many sorrows shall be to the wicked: but he that trusteth in the LORD, mercy shall compass him about.
+Be glad in the LORD, and rejoice, ye righteous: and shout for joy, all ye that are upright in heart.”

 Study the complete chapter with interlinear Hebrew & Greek, verse-by-verse, in the Gospel Daily reader.